alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Data Composition

-On 1st June 2025, the dataset comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to start by receiving either the dual or triple treatment arms.
-Multiple outcome measures are collected from each participant over a 27-week period, both in hospital settings and remotely.
+In March 2025, Turing ingressed into a Turing Safe Haven Tier 3 environment a Fit-PH dataset from Sheffield Training Hospital NHS Trust.
+The data wrangling team removed some identifying information and egressed a reduced dataset into a Tier 2 environment for analysis purposes.

+We refer to this version of the dataset as Fit-PH V1.0 and anticipate that there will be subsequent versions, with new patient records.

-The data can be categorised as follows:
+Fit-PH V1.0 participants' data can be categorised as follows:

 - **Demographic:** (e.g. age, sex) recorded at baseline
 - **Medical History:** (e.g. date of diagnoses, comorbidities) recorded at baseline